An axiomatization of six-functor formalisms: Nagata six-functor formalisms

 and hence an adjunction $f_!\vdash f^*$. \end{itemize} \end{proof} \begin{rmk} For $D$ a Nagata six-functor formalism, the proposition above shows that for $p$ in $P$, there is a natural isomorphism $p_*\simeq p_!$, and for $i$ in $I$, there is a natural isomorphism $i^!\simeq i^*$. \end{rmk} \begin{rmk} In some sense, the reverse of Proposition \ref{prop:cohom_prop_etale} is true as well.
 Given any three-functor formalism on a Nagata setup, one can attempt to inductively define adjunctions $f^*\vdash f_!$ for $f$ in $P$, and $f_!\vdash f^!$ for $f$ in $I$, using that morphisms in $P$ and in $I$ are truncated.
 If such an adjunction can indeed be constructed inductively, then we say that $f$ is \textup{cohomologically proper} or \textit{cohomologically \'etale}, respectively (see also \cite[Lecture VI]{scholze_notes}).
-In upcoming work \cite{conjecture}, we will show the reverse: if, in a three-functor formalism $D$, morphisms in $P$ are cohomologically proper and morphisms in $I$ are cohomologically \'etale, then $D$ is Nagata. \end{rmk}
+In \cite[corollary]{conjecture}, we show the reverse: if, in a three-functor formalism $D$, morphisms in $P$ are cohomologically proper and morphisms in $I$ are cohomologically \'etale, then $D$ is Nagata.
+This implies that in Definition \ref{defn:newpre3ff}, only half of (A) is necessary: in fact it suffices to ask that squares of types $(I_-^\op,I_-)$ and $(P_-,P_\times^\op)$ are sent to vertically left-adjoinable squares, since this implies the rest of condition (A). \end{rmk}